bytaj/polvebra/README.md

 - *npm run start:*  This command will run the backend already compiled.
 - *npm run dev:*  This command will run the backend directly in TS and with nodemon.
 The meaning of that is than you will have a hot reload from changes.
 When you code something and you save the changes, the back will be re-runned with the changes automatically.
 - *npm run test:*  This command will run the test suites for the backend.

+The code uses a log file.
+To see it in the terminal, the Windows alternative to *tail -f file.log* is *Get-Content file.log –Wait* in the powershell

 ### Frontend
 This part is unstarted, so I will post it when I have the version I use.
 The technologys I will use is the next one: